 - Rackham Graduate School, University of Michigan, Black male doctoral students in engineering, $1,005

 Strand 2: Understanding the Science of Team Science

 Purpose: Gain a deeper understanding of team-based research, including how collaborative research works, learning within research groups, and impacts of team-based research experiences on participants.

 Findings across projects:

-- Students developed research competencies as a result of participating in team-based research experiences
+- Students developed research competencies as a result of participating in team-based research experiences (open access version)

 - Participation in research creates perceptions of a faculty prototype and promotes certain kinds of social comparisons with peers

 - Students’ perceptions of alignment or misalignment between faculty work and personal values shape their (dis)identification with the academic profession

 - Concerns about gaps in engineering knowledge and skills negatively affect students who are undecided about faculty career directions

 - The design and execution of research practices, by the faculty advisor, in part shapes students’ understandings and intentions to pursue faculty careers